XDEVS-PRO/XDEVS-website/content/blog/variables-and-scopes-in-JS.md

 This is bad for a few reasons.

-Reason one: a lifetime of the variables in Global Scope is infinite until the user closes the tab in the browser.
+Reason one: a lifetime of variables in Global Scope is infinite until a user closes the tab in the browser.
 If you store a lot of data in Global Scope, it may affect performance and memory consumption.

 Reason two: declaring a variable in Global Scope without a good reason is an efficient way to write poor code, because the code written this way is harder to support, test, and understand.